KernelGamut32/power-platform-deep-dive/labs/lab02.md

 3. **Course** main form:

-- Add fields: _Course Name, Base Price, Capacity, Is Virtual?, Difficulty, Enrollment Count (rollup), Parent Course_
+- Add fields: _Course Name, Base Price, Capacity, Is Virtual?, Difficulty, Parent Course_
 - Add a **related** subgrid for **Sessions** (shows the 1:N)
 - Add a **related** subgrid for **Contacts** (Instructors) from the N:N relationship